 - Choose flowers that are not completely open and are not quite mature.
 (They continue to open as they dry and may lose petals if fully mature.)

 - Cut flowers in the morning, after the dew has dried; use sharp garden scissors.

 - Remove unneeded foliage.

 - Group flowers into small bundles or leave them as individual blooms.
 Use string or dental floss to hang flowers upside down in a cool, dark, dry, indoor spot.
-To prevent mold, hanging the blooms so that air circulates well around each bundle (a nearby fan on a low setting can help, too).
+To prevent mold, hang the blooms so that air circulates well around each bundle (a nearby fan on a low setting can help, too).

 - When flowers are done drying, they will feel dry and stiff to the touch.
 This may take several days or several weeks, depending on conditions and the type of flowers.